News

 Connelly was a member of the executive council of the American Association for Public Opinion Research (AAPOR) in 2011-2013.
 She served as president of the New York Chapter of AAPOR in 2010-2011.

-Connelly received the NY-AAPOR Distinguished Service Award in June 2013 and a New York Times Publisher Award for a trio of polls before the 2004 Republican National Convention in September 2004.
-She was also the recipient of a New York Times Publisher Award for the biennial Portrait of the Electorate in December 1998.
+Connelly received the NY-AAPOR Harry W. O’Neill Outstanding Achievement Award in June 2022 and its Distinguished Service Award in June 2013.
+She was also the recipient of New York Times Publisher Awards for a trio of polls before the 2004 Republican National Convention in September 2004 and the biennial Portrait of the Electorate in December 1998.

 David Sterrett